MLS Cup Playoffs — Inter Miami 3–1 Nashville | doppietta di Messi Herons avanti 1–0 nella serie

 Debutto autorevole dell’Inter Miami nei Round One degli Audi 2025 MLS Cup Playoffs: al Chase Stadium finisce 3–1 contro il Nashville SC.
 Protagonista assoluto Lionel Messi, autore di una doppietta che spiana la strada ai rosa-nero; nel finale Tadeo Allende chiude i conti.
 Gli Herons si portano così sul 1–0 nella serie best-of-three.
 La partita.
 Avvio con baricentro alto per Miami e ricerca costante delle mezzeposizioni.
 Messi sblocca la gara con una conclusione chirurgica e raddoppia poco dopo, capitalizzando un’imbucata centrale.
 Il Nashville resta in partita grazie alla zampata di Hany Mukhtar, ma nella ripresa, con gli ospiti sbilanciati alla ricerca del pari, arriva la ripartenza perfetta rifinita da Allende per il 3–1 definitivo. 🔗 Leggi su Sport.periodicodaily.com

 MLS Cup Playoffs: Who’s In, Prospective Playoff Matches and Qualification Scenarios - Several teams secured their spots in the postseason bracket on Matchday 38, with only two of the initial 18 available slots open heading into the final ...
-Come scrive si.com
+Secondo si.com